saamerm/WhisperKit-ios15/README.md

-Use https://github.com/saamerm/WhisperKit-ios15 instead of https://github.com/argmaxinc/WhisperKit in order to use this package
+Use https://github.com/saamerm/WhisperKit-ios15 instead of https://github.com/argmaxinc/WhisperKit in order to use this package.
+It also references the iOS 15 version of another package that is a WhisperKit dependency.
+This only enables building with iOS 15, the whisper kit functionality doesnt actually work with it.
+So you have to add a iOS version code check in your own application

 <div align="center">